schwamster/serverless-certificate-creator/Readme.md

 # Combine with serverless-domain-manager

-If you combine this plugin with serverless-domain-manager you can automate the complete process of creating a custom domain with a certificate.
+If you combine this plugin with [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) you can automate the complete process of creating a custom domain with a certificate.
 I found serverless-domain-manager very useful but i also wanted to be able to automatically create the certificate for the newly generated custom domain.

-## Example
+## Examples

 Install the plugins: